dekuNukem/duckyPad-Pro/doc/duckyscript_info.md

 The **first few sections** (from `Comments` to `Mouse`) is more than enough to get started.

-You can skim through the rest once familiar with the basics.
+You can skim the rest once familiar with the basics.

 Also **playing with sample profiles** is a good way to get a feel of duckyScript.